-The ideas submitted to this challenge must be truly inventive in a technical or operational manner and offer a clear benefit.
+The ideas submitted to this challenge had to be truly inventive in a technical or operational manner and offer a clear benefit.
 This Challenge particularly encouraged ideas involving maritime monitoring, security, or change detection applications.
-The integration of data or information from other sources, such as satellite imagery from other commercial or public sensors (the Sentinel fleet, for example), will also be considered.
+The integration of data or information from other sources, such as satellite imagery from other commercial or public sensors (the Sentinel fleet, for example), has also been considered.

-The winner will receive a radar satellite data package worth EUR 25,000 and operational support to help advance their idea.
+The winner was awarded a radar satellite data package worth EUR 25,000 and operational support to help advance their idea.

 - Benefit and Innovativeness (customer and economic benefits, advantages/improvements over existing solutions, innovation level)